-"Treasurer in the pine wood green, Many hundred years hast seen, Where pine trees grow thine is the ground,
+"Treasurer in the pine wood green,

+Where pine trees grow thine is the ground,

 By Sunday-born alone thou'rt found."

 Then the Little Glass-man made his appearance, but not in a friendly and confidential manner as before, but gloomy and sad; he was dressed in a little coat of black glass, long crape fluttered from his hat, and Peter knew full well for whom he mourned.